databricks/reference-apps/logs_analyzer/chapter2/streaming.md

 Try running [LogAnalyzerStreamingImportDirectory.java](java8/src/main/java/com/databricks/apps/logs/chapter2/LogAnalyzerStreamingImportDirectory.java)
 by specifying a directory.
-You'll also need to drop or copy some new log files into that directory while the program is running.
+You'll also need to drop or copy some new log files into that directory while the program is running to see the calculated values update.

 There are more built-in input methods for streaming - check them out in the reference API documents for the StreamingContext.